divine-ray/Servilia/Beings/Species/Amidae/MECH Units.md

  2. Hybrid
 	 A subclass of 1.: Autonomous, these systems are oriented around providing assistance to a humanoid pilot, but can steer the unit with little to decent flexibility on its own.
  3. Restricted
 	 Limited cognition, able to execute complex tasks independently of a human, but not capable of improvising.
+This class is favoured by [[ISONS]] and [[Numerator|Numerators]] as they can be directly linked to a numerator.
 4. Blind, Deaf, Dumb (BDD)
 	 Barely considered intelligent, these units extend the pilot and thus cannot act independently.
 ## Overarching Classes